firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 Firedrake supports all function spaces that are allowed by `FIAT`_.

-Function spaces on embedded manifolds
+Function spaces on immersed manifolds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default the number of components of each vector in a vector
 function space is the geometric dimension of the mesh (e.g. 3, if the
 mesh is 3D).
-However, sometimes (for example when solving problems on
-embedded manifolds) we might want that the number of components in the
+However, sometimes we might want that the number of
-vector differs from the geometric dimension of the mesh.
-We can do
+components in the vector differs from the geometric dimension of the
-this by passing a value for the ``dim`` argument to the
+mesh.
+We can do this by passing a value for the ``dim`` argument to
+the :py:class:`~firedrake.core_types.VectorFunctionSpace` constructor.
-:py:class:`VectorFunctionSpace` constructor.
-For example, if we
-wanted a 2D vector-valued function space on the surface of a unit
+For example, if we wanted a 2D vector-valued function space on the
-sphere mesh we might write:
+surface of a unit sphere mesh we might write:

 .. code-block:: python